gwens/ambient-explorer-react-elastic/Readme.md

 These archives have been parsed and converted to JSON using PowerShell, then loaded into Elasticsearch on AWS.
 The front end is built in React and compiled with Webpack.

 This is version 3 of this application.
 Overview of the different versions:

 1. Plain JavaScript app using a small subset of the data (1000 emails) loaded in the client.
 Searches as you type and returns prioritized results using a basic scoring system.
 Basic date filters.
 2. First React version, using create-react-app.
 Still uses client-side JSON data (doesn't work with the full dataset).
 Can set a date range but there are no sorting or filtering options.
 3. This version.
-Rebuilt with Webpack build process, without create-react-app.
+Rebuilt using my Webpack build template, without create-react-app.
 Data now lives in an (unsecured) Elasticsearch on AWS.
 Can explore the full archive of 75k emails.
 Includes sorting and search filters.
 Styled!

 Roadmap for v4: